AndersonBillss/startup/README.md

 ## 🚀 HTML deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
-I added four plain HTML pages that show the structure of my startup application.
-I used correct elements to display information and I put placeholders for API information, database information, and websocket information.
+I
 - [X] **HTML pages** - I have four four HTML pages.
 - [X] **Proper HTML element usage** - Use tables, headers, footers, and nav properly.
 - [X] **Links** - I have links to different pages and to my Github account.